paulfioravanti/paulfioravanti.github.io/_posts/2018-05-11-runtime-language-switching-in-elm.md

 Let's get started!

+> **Update (21 December 2018)**
+>
+> The version of Elm used in this post is 0.18.
+I still stand by the overall points of the post, but some of the code is now outdated.
+The `master` branch of the [`elm-i18n-example` repo][] has been updated to Elm 0.19, so if you are following along, and you get issues, try reconciling them there with the updated codebase.
+>
+> The full original 0.18 codebase used in this post can be found on the [0.18 branch][] of the repo.

 ## Bootstrap a New Elm Application

 [Create Elm App][] will help us bootstrap our app, so install it with: